gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 BlueFox Email offers comprehensive personalization through subscriber merge tags using intuitive Handlebars syntax (such as `firstName`), making it straightforward for both technical and non-technical users to implement personalization.
 Conditional content blocks use `#if`, `else` and `/if` logic for dynamic messaging that adapts based on subscriber attributes or behaviors.

 You can use merge tags like `subscriber.name`, `subscriber.email`, `unsubscribeLink`, and `pauseSubscriptionLink` in email content, subject lines, and preview text.
+The platform enables extensive customization through contact attributes and custom data fields.
+Each contact requires an email address, but you can store additional predefined attributes like name and phone number, or define custom attributes through Project Settings → Contact Attributes.

-API-driven custom data fields enable highly personalized, data-driven emails that can incorporate real-time information from your application or database.
-All personalization features are included on every plan.
+These API-driven contact properties enable highly personalized, data-driven emails that can incorporate real-time information from your application or database.
+You can programmatically subscribe, unsubscribe, pause, activate, and update contact attributes, ensuring your personalization data stays current.
+All personalization features are included on every plan, enabling both marketers and developers to create highly tailored campaigns without additional costs or plan restrictions.

 **BlueFox Email Personalization Limitations:**
 - Limited pre-built personalization templates